Lauren Rowe: University career

 In 2022, Rowe began attending Cape Breton University, where she played for the women's soccer team.
 However, prior to her first season, she tore her ACL, delaying her first season to the following year.
 During the 2023 season, she broke her leg, causing her to miss the remainder of the season.
 At the end of the season, she won the school's Kathy Reid Memorial Award, which is awarded to a student-athlete who exemplifies the skill, perseverance and courage.
 In October 2024, she was named the school's Female Athlete of the Week.
 She was named an Academic All-Canadian in both 2023 and 2024.
 On October 27, 2024, she scored the winning goal in the Atlantic University Sport Championship final, earning player of the match honours.

 Club career

 In 2023, Rowe began playing with FC London in League1 Ontario.
 In 2024, she won the League Cup with London.

 In 2025, she joined the North Toronto Nitros in League1 Ontario.

 On June 30, 2025, Rowe signed a professional contract with Northern Super League club AFC Toronto.
 On July 15, 2025, she made her debut in a substitute appearance and scored her first goal, netting the winning goal in a 1-0 victory over Halifax Tides FC.
+On January 15, 2026, it was announced that she had signed a contract extension to keep her with AFC Toronto through 2027.